xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 The logical "not" operator seems, at first glance, to be identical in its behavior to the unary minus, so my first thought was to let the exclusive or operator, `~`, double as the unary "not."
 That didn't work.
-In my first attempt, procedure SignedTerm simply ate my `~`, because the character passed the test for an addop, but SignedTerm ignores all addops except `-`.
-It would have been easy enough to add another line to SignedTerm, but that would still not solve the problem, because note that Expression only accepts a signed term for the _first_ argument.
+In my first attempt, procedure `SignedTerm` simply ate my `~`, because the character passed the test for an addop, but `SignedTerm` ignores all addops except `-`.
+It would have been easy enough to add another line to `SignedTerm`, but that would still not solve the problem, because note that `Expression` only accepts a signed term for the _first_ argument.

 Mathematically, an expression like `-a * -b`